World of Plankton teamDepartment of the Arts Kathleen Ruiz—Associate Professor of Integrated Arts

 research interests, ranging from freshwater ecology to developmental biology.

+He specializes in zooplankton and other aquatic micro-organisms.
 Matthew S. Schuler, is a postdoctoral researcher working in Dr. Rick

 Relyea’s lab at Rensselaer Polytechnic Institute who studies how ecological